CraftAcademy/library-challenge/README.md

 * High test coverage (above 95% is accepted)
 * The code is easy to follow: every class has a clear responsibility, methods are short, code is nicely formatted, etc.
 * The `README.md` includes information on how to use your solution with command examples in `irb`.
 (Feel free to remove this text)

-**Happy coding!**

-## Library's Request

-"We need an app where both the visitors and the library can see if a list of books is available, it would be nice to see both the title and the author of the book.
-The library needs to store these books in a file where we can easily check if a book is available or not.
-The library also needs the visitors to check out books after finding the title they want.
-Depending on the time of the checkout the library needs the books to be returned within a month and obviously, it would be nice for the visitor to know which date to return the book."

-# User Stories

-  As a  visitor and librarian (any user)
-  In order to  find a book
-  I want to be able to search the library catalog to find a specific book

-  As a librarian and visitor (any user)
-  In order to review the library catalog
-  I want to be able to see a list of all library books, their title, author and availability

-  As a visitor
-  In order to know when to return my checked out books I want to see the return date for my books

-  As a visitor
-  In order to get a book I want to read
-  I want to be able to check out available books from the catalog

-  As a visitor
-  In order to know what books I have checked out
-  I want to be able to see a list of all books I have

-  As a librarian
-  In order to determine a books availability
-  I want to be able to see the return date

-  As a librarian
-  In order to keep visitors data confidential
-  I want to visitors to have a pin/passwrd/login/account to access their profile/books